ava-labs/avalanche-docs/docs/apis/avalanchego/apis/p-chain.md

 ```

 - `height` is the P-Chain height to get the validator set at.
-- `subnetID` is the subnet ID to get the validator set of.
+- `subnetID` is the Subnet ID to get the validator set of.
 If not given, gets validator set of the Primary Network.

 #### **Example Call**